 As a cartilage piercing, overall aftercare won’t differ too much from any other cartilage piercing.
 However, its location within the folds of the cartilage make it a difficult piercing to access for both you during aftercare and your piercer during piercing.

 Here’s everything that you need to know about the rook piercing.

 Much of the pain will depend upon the piercer.
 An experienced piercer will most likely have you lay on your side so that you don’t pass out or move around too much during the procedure.
-He or she will then puncture the ear using a hollow needle.
-Veteran piercers will let you know when to breathe in order to make the process easier, and they will produce the puncture in one smooth motion, so you shouldn’t full anything more than a tug and a pinch.
+He or she will then puncture the rook using a hollow 16-gauge needle.
+Veteran piercers will let you know when to breathe in order to make the process easier, and they will produce the puncture in one smooth motion, so you shouldn’t feel anything more than a tug and a pinch.